 I am funded by a postdoctoral fellowship from the Swiss National Science Foundation (SNF).
 I am an alumnus of both the Swiss and the German National Academic Foundation.
 I have been awarded a best paper award at EC’12 and a best poster award at WWW’10.

 In my research I focus on problems at the intersection of economics, mathematics, and computer science.
 I am particularly interested in in Algorithmic Game Theory and Algorithmic Mechanism Design.

 [10.2013] I will serve as a PC member for the 15th ACM Conference on Economics and Computation (EC’14) in Palo Alto, CA and the 13th International Conference on Autonomous Agents and Multi-Agent Systems (AAMAS’14) in Paris, France.

-[01.2013] I will serve as a PC member for the 14th ACM Conference on Electronic Commerce (EC’13) in Philadelphia, USA and the 23rd International Joint Conference on Artificial Intelligence (IJCAI’13) in Beijing, China.
-I will also serve as a PC member for the 9th Workshop on Ad Auctions (AdAuctions’13) in Philadelphia, USA.
+[01.2013] I will serve as a PC member for the 14th ACM Conference on Electronic Commerce (EC’13) in Philadelphia, PA and the 23rd International Joint Conference on Artificial Intelligence (IJCAI’13) in Beijing, China.
+I will also serve as a PC member for the 9th Workshop on Ad Auctions (AdAuctions’13) in Philadelphia, PA.

 [06.2012] I won a Best Paper Award at the 13th ACM Conference on Electronic Commerce (EC’12) for the paper Payment Rules through Discriminant-Based Classifiers co-authored with Felix Fischer, Pichayut Jirapinyo, John Lai, Ben Lubin, and David C. Parkes.